LiuYuancheng/Airport_Runway_Simulation_Cyber_Range_Document/5_Case_Study_Doc/2_CaseStudy_MITM.md

 # Aviation Runway System Cyber Security Case Study 02

-### [ MITM Attack On PLC-HMI IEC104 OT Control Channel ]
+### [ MITM Attack on PLC–HMI IEC104 OT Control Channel ]

 ![](2_CaseStudy_MITM_Img/logo_mid.png)

-**Project Design Purpose**: This article will introduce the how we use the [**Mini OT Aviation CAT-II Airport Runway Lights Management Simulation System**](https://www.linkedin.com/pulse/aviation-runway-lights-management-simulation-system-yuancheng-liu-5rzhc) (v_0.2.1) we developed  an attacker can launch and man in the middle attack from an unauthorized IoT  surveillance camera inside the Tower ATC control Room to temporary denied the airport's aircraft traffic control service (landing) and finally cased the airplane fuel low caution situation/accident.
-This can study designed as part of our IT/OT/IoT workshop and the attack vectors includes: Supply Chain attack, Firmware updates & configuration, IEC61850-104 packet imperfections, Eavesdropping, Man in the middle, Component Denial of Services.
+The modern airports rely heavily on integrated OT, IT, and IoT systems to ensure safe and efficient runway operations and these systems have also become potential targets for cyberattacks.
+In this case study, we use our [**Mini OT Aviation CAT-II Airport Runway Lights Management Simulation System**](https://www.linkedin.com/pulse/aviation-runway-lights-management-simulation-system-yuancheng-liu-5rzhc) (v_0.2.1) to demonstrate how a malicious red-team-actor could exploit misconfigurations and weaknesses in the cyber range's PLC-HMI IEC104 control channel through a **Man-in-the-Middle (MITM) attack**.

+This case study is designed as part of our IT/OT/IoT cybersecurity workshop to show six different attack vectors which may happened in the real world system.
+The scenario assumes an attacker compromises an unauthorized third party IoT surveillance camera inside the Tower ATC Control Room, and from there intercepts and manipulates OT traffic between the HMI and PLCs.
+The simulated attack results in a temporary denial of runway light control, escalating into an aircraft traffic control service disruption and ultimately creating a Aircraft-fuel-low caution situation.

-In this cyber security case study I will cover below sections:
+To guide readers through the exercise, I will cover the following sections:

-- The attack scenario back ground introduction and some hypothesis we made to create the case study.
+- Background of the attack scenario and hypotheses used in the case study.
-- The Aviation Runway Lights Management Simulation System's warning, alert and safety protection system.
+- The warning, alert, and safety protection systems of the Runway Lights Management Simulation System.
-- Miss configuration of the runway light control network and how attacker use these weak point/   as the a break point to do the vulnerability exploitation.
+- How misconfigurations in the runway light tower network created exploitable weak points.
-- Detailed attack path and the attack technical details about how the attacker to do the command and control for part of the PLC-HMI IEC104 Control Channel
+- Step-by-step attack path with technical details of the MITM control channel manipulation.
-- Demo of the attack scenario and effect for cyber exercise instance response team to process.
+- Demonstration of the attack’s impact and its use in training incident response teams.

-Important: This case study will introduce and demo the general on the cyber range which is designed for cyber exercise which can flexible inject different vulnerability and misconfiguration.
-In real world the safety protection will be much complex and robust,  most the misconfiguration point we introduced are hypothesis  and normally they will be fixed.
-So it is impossible to do the same attack in the real word system.
+**Important Note:** This case study takes place in a controlled cyber range environment where vulnerabilities and misconfigurations are deliberately injected for training purposes.
+In real-world aviation systems, safety protections are more robust and most of the weaknesses described here would be addressed.
+The attacks demonstrated cannot be directly replicated on operational airport systems.

 ```python
 # Author:      Yuancheng Liu